top of page

 • The ground rules for respectful and inclusive participation

-This isn’t just a ‘tick the box’ step.
-Building trust is critical.
-If people think the session is just for compliance or that their input won’t be taken seriously, you’ll get surface-level responses.
+This isn’t just a ‘tick the box’ step; building trust is crucial.
+If participants sense the session is merely for compliance, their input will be superficial.

-If you’re covering serious or high-risk topics (like fatality potential scenarios), be sensitive.
-People may have lived experiences, so create a supportive and trauma-aware environment.
+When discussing serious or high-risk topics (such as fatality potential scenarios), be sensitive.
+Some may have personal experiences, so create a supportive, trauma-aware environment.

 4. Choose the Right Framework or Tool